Jenes-Sonkar/-Doctor-Appointment-Scheduling-System./Readme.md

 Log in to https://jenes29.app.n8n.cloud
 ```

-Add a Webhook Node
+Step 2  —  Add a Webhook Node
-Method: POST
+- Method: POST

-Copy the Production URL
+- Copy the Production URL

-Paste it in .env as N8N_WEBHOOK_URL
+- Paste it in .env as N8N_WEBHOOK_URL

-Add a Google Calendar Node
+- Add a Google Calendar Node

-Operation: Create an Event
+- Operation: Create an Event

-Connect your Google Account
+- Connect your Google Account

-Select your primary calendar
+- Select your primary calendar

-Set fields as follows:
+- Set fields as follows:

 Field	Expression
 ```